-DISCLOSURE AND TRANPARENCY
+DISCLOSURE AND TRANSPARENCY

 The essence of good corporate governance is transparency.
-The Board commits at all times to full disclosure of material information dealings as mandated by regulators within the prescribed period.
+The Board commits at all times to meet all disclosure requirements particularly those involving material information as mandated by regulators within the prescribed period.

-- 1. All material information, both financial and non-financial, about the Company that may adversely affect its viability or the interests of the stockholders and other stakeholders shall be publicly and timely disclosed such as, among others earnings results, acquisition or disposition of assets, off balance sheet transactions, related party transactions, and direct and indirect remuneration of members of the Board and Management - 2.
-All such information shall be disclosed through the appropriate disclosure mechanisms of the Philippine Securities Exchange and submissions to the Securities and Exchange Commission for the interest of its stockholders and other stakeholders. - 3.
+- 1. All material information, both financial and non-financial, about the Company that may adversely affect its viability or the interests of the stockholders and other stakeholders shall be publicly and timely disclosed such as, among others earnings results, material acquisition or disposition of assets, off balance sheet transactions, related party transactions, company's ownership structure, beneficial ownership whether direct or indirect of at least 5% of the company shares including that of the directors and senior officers, and direct and indirect remuneration of members of the Board and Management. - 2.
+Information on Company's business structure including subsidiaries, joint ventures/special purpose vehicles and the participation of significant shareholders, directors and senior officers will be provided and updated regularly in the corporate website. - 3.
+Audited financial statements will be released not later than 60 days after the close of the financial year together with a statement that management is responsible for its preparation and fair presentation in accordance with the financial reporting standards in the Philippines . - 4.
+All such information shall be disclosed through the appropriate disclosure mechanisms of the Philippine Securities Exchange and submissions to the Securities and Exchange Commission for the interest of its stockholders and other stakeholders. - 5.
 The Company will not put up barriers or impediments that will prevent stockholders from communicating or consulting with one another on any issues related to the Company.